Q1. I can't find iSignature in the global Settings application. How do I enter my signatures?

 Q11.
 My signature picture is not displayed by my email client.
 Is this a bug?

 No, this is not a bug.
 In some configurations some email clients, most notably Outlook 2007, refuse to display inline HTML images.
-If you experience this and cannot successfully configure your email client to display inline HTML images, please use the following work-around.
+If you experience this and cannot successfully configure your email client to display inline HTML images, please use the image "Attach" option.
+Alternatively, you can use an image link as follows.

 <b><img src="SIGNATURE_IMAGE_URL"></b>